hugofloresgarcia/MusEEG/README.md

 # MusEEG

 MusEEG is a python package designed to function as the software component for a music-oriented Brain-Computer Interface.
 The code is currently designed for the 14-Channel Emotiv EPOC+ (that's the only headset I have available at the moment), but it should be easily modifiable, provided that you have a means of obtaining a RAW EEG stream from your device.
-Although it is not yet fully functional (I am still waiting on my research lab to buy access to the RAW EEG stream of the EPOC+), the main MusEEG module is ready, and performs preprocessing and classification tasks on EEG data well.
+Although the main application is still in progres, the main MusEEG module is ready, and performs preprocessing and classification tasks on EEG data well.
+To view an example on how to use the MusEEG module, see the `demo.py` file.

 Disclaimer: This is a work in progress.
 The MusEEG module works well but an actual application is still in progress.